AndreLeEEEEE/RSheets/README.md

 # RSheets
-This program will put Rick's requests onto Monday.com
+This program will put Rick's requests onto Monday.com, request information

 Versions of python, VS, and modules used:
 - Python 3.7.8